 Ready to find out everything you need to know about Choice Home Warranty?
 Read on and find out exactly what to expect from this leading home warranty company.

 Choice Home Warranty offers two plans, as well as optional coverage for extra home features you may want to be covered.
 Once you sign up, your coverage starts 30 days after you enroll and lasts for a year.

 Keep in mind that the prices below are estimates; you’ll need to request a free quote to determine your exact pricing.

 The basic plan covers a large range of items in your home.
 Don’t forget to carefully read the user agreement to find out exactly what parts of each item are covered by your plan.
 It gives you line by line details on everything that is and is not included.

 For example, while a garage door opener is covered, some pieces related to the problem are not included, like the garage door, hinges, springs, sensors, chains, and rollers.
 If any of those parts are causing the issue, you’ll likely have to pay out of pocket.

-Still, there are quite a few covered items even in the basic plan, including some major systems.
+Still, there are quite a few items that are covered even in the basic plan, including some major systems.

 Covered Items for Choice Home Warranty Basic Plan

 - Plumbing stoppage